- College of William and Mary Law School, J.D., 2017

 - 10/27/2017Vorys welcomed 12 new first-year associates to the firm.

-- 5/1/2019Vorys attorneys Robin Amicon, Nelson Cary and Mairi Mull will present at the 2019 Ohio Health Care Association (OHCA) Convention and Expo on Wednesday, May 1, 2019.
+- 5/1/2019Vorys attorneys Robin Amicon, Nelson Cary and Mairi Mull presented at the 2019 Ohio Health Care Association (OHCA) Convention and Expo on May 1, 2019.

 - 7/27/2018On July 27, 2018, Vorys attorneys Liam Gruzs and Mairi Mull presented at the Addiction Studies Institute.